iterative/dvc.org/content/blog/2022-07-06-switching-to-dvc-from-jupyter-vscode.md

 ---
-title: Using the DVC VSCode Extension with a Jupyter Notebook
+title: Converting a Jupyter Notebook to a DVC Project
 date: 2022-07-06
 description: >
   Working with notebooks is common in machine learning.
 That's why we're